Discovering...

 Sessions typically 1-2 hours

 Temporary henna tattoos are a beloved Moroccan tradition that children find magical.
 Professional henna artists create intricate designs on hands and feet using natural henna paste.
 Designs last 1-2 weeks.
-Found in every major city, especially at Jemaa el-Fna in Marrakech.
+Found in every major city, especially at Jemaa el-Fna.

 Natural henna is safe for children's skin